Monitoring and Troubleshooting AWS Cloud

 These are the two instances where one instance is in the public subnet(it has a public IPv4 address):

-Before enabling the VPC flow logs, let’s check the network interfaces assigned to these two EC2 instances(we will need the network interfaces IDs later):
+Before enabling the VPC flow logs, let’s check the network interfaces assigned to these two EC2 instances (we will need the network interface IDs later):

 To enable flow logs, you just need to go through a few specific steps using this menu:

-In the next menu, you will need to specify if you want to log the accepted connections, rejected connections or both.
-Along with this, you need to specify if you want to send the logs to an S3 bucket or to CloudWatch Logs service.
+In the next menu, you will need to specify if you want to log the accepted connections, rejected connections, or both.
+Along with this, you need to specify if you want to send the logs to an S3 bucket or CloudWatch Logs service.
 The IAM role can be one existing already or you can create one:

-In case the IAM role is not created, you can create one directly from the above menu by selecting the “Set Up Permissions” which will lead you to the below menu:
+In case the IAM role is not created, you can create one directly from the above menu by selecting “Set Up Permissions” which will lead you to the below menu:

 If that is expanded, then two log streams should be available, one for each network interface that we have in the VPC.
 As mentioned above, we have two EC2 instances, each with only one network interface.
-As you can see, the log stream ID is formed from the network interface ID and the filter type(in this specific case, all, but it can be accept or reject as well):
+As you can see, the log stream ID is formed from the network interface ID and the filter type (in this specific case, all, but it can be accepted or rejected as well):

 The EC2 instance from the public subnet has a web server running, but the VPC has a network access control list that is blocking/denying HTTP access to port 80 from any source IP address: